mihaj/solar-platform-nomirun-test/Readme.md

 Now you can open the solution in your IDE / code editor and build the code.

+# 3. Pull down this GIT repository

+Pull down this git repository to `<user_profile>\.nomirun\repos`.
+The `repos` folder is created with `nomirun init` and is the standard folder where all new Nomirun modules are created.
+Since you are pulling down the code from this repository, clone it to that folder.

-# 3. Run some commands to test it :)
+# 4. Run some commands to test it :)

 Read out [Getting started guides](https://nomirun.com/docs/getting-started/development-configuration/).

-## 3.1.
+## 4.1.
 Run the platform as microservices architecture

 ```powershell
 nomi cluster new --cluster-name SolarPlatform